graphprotocol/thegraph-grt-circulation-endpoint/README.md

 ## Overview

 This service fetches GRT token supply data from both:
-- **Layer 1**: The Graph's mainnet subgraph for core supply metrics
+- **Layer 1**: The Graph GRT Supply Subgraph (includes vesting schedules and inflation tracking)
-- **Layer 2**: The Graph's L2 subgraph for deposited and minted tokens
+- **Layer 2**: The Graph Network Subgraph on Arbitrum One (includes bridge transactions and L2 minting)

 The reconciliation logic ensures no double-counting while providing comprehensive supply data across both layers.